Junzhu-Shen/DEC_DAS_rain/README.md

 # Unsupervised Characterization of Rain-Induced Seismic Noise in Urban Fiber-Optic Networks Using Deep Embedded Clustering

 ## Introduction
-This repo contains the codes to reproduced figures in the paper.
+This repo contains the codes to generate figures in the paper: Shen, J., and Zhu, T. (2025).
+Unsupervised Characterization of Rain-Induced Seismic Noise in Urban Fiber-Optic Networks Using Deep Embedded Clustering, submitted to Water Resources Research.

 ![](figure/DEC.png)
 Fig. 1 Deep learning model architecture